 An Evaluation of a Real-time Survey for Improving Patients’ Experiences of the Relational Aspects of Care - Explored the processes of real-time patient experience data collection and its impact on care delivery.

 Creating Learning Environments for Compassionate Care - Developed and tested a practice development programme in hospital wards that aims to promote compassionate care for older people.

 Lifecycle of a research project

-This series will follow the journey of the Creating Learning Environments for Compassionate Care (CLECC) research project.
-In part 2, the lead researcher will discuss the impetus for the funding call, why the bid was submitted and how the study was designed and planned.
-Using CLECC as an illustration, part 3 will consider how to read research findings to ensure they are robust and reliable.
+This series follows the journey of the Creating Learning Environments for Compassionate Care (CLECC) research project.
+In part 2, the lead researcher discusses the impetus for the funding call, why the bid was submitted and how the study was designed and planned.
+Using CLECC as an illustration, part 3 considers how to read research findings to ensure they are robust and reliable.
 Research does not end when the first report has been published so part 4 will discuss how the research team would like to take the research further.
 In part 5, an NHS director of nursing will reflect on what the findings might mean for her trust.
 Finally, part 6 will describe how such research might influence policy.

 Through this series, readers will gain a better understanding of how research projects develop and how researchers (and research funders) ask the right questions in ways that can bring about change.
 With improved insight into the research process, nurses at all levels will be able to better engage with all aspects of it and, ultimately, help improve patient care and outcomes.

 - All nurses need to know how to make sense of research findings that are relevant to their practice

 - How research funding decisions are made and what happens to research findings sometimes appear mysterious